-Gerald Voelbel is an Associate Professor in the Department of Occupational Therapy and Director of the Rehabilitation Sciences Doctoral Program.
+Gerald Voelbel is an Associate Professor in the Department of Occupational Therapy, Director of the Rehabilitation Sciences Doctoral Program, and Co-Director of the Center of Health and Rehabilitation Research.
 His main research interests focus on the neuropsychological deficits in neurological and psychiatric populations.
 An area of significant importance for Dr. Voelbel is the development of cognitive remediation techniques to improve cognitive deficits, such as processing speed, executive function and working memory in individuals with traumatic brain injuries.
 Dr. Voelbel investigates the remediation of the cognitive deficits as they relate to performing everyday tasks and psychological problems.
 An additional area of interest for Dr. Voelbel is the use of functional and structural imaging methods to identify biomarkers of cognitive deficits in concussions and in more severe traumatic brain injuries.

 - Voelbel, G.T., Wu, Z., Tortarolo, C., & Bates, M.E.
 (2016).
 Executive Dysfunction and Processing Speed Predict Nonverbal Problem Solving Deficits in a Substance Use Disorder Population.
 International Journal of Brain Disorders and Treatment.
 2(1), 1-5.